 - 1 Candidates applying for sitting in any parts of the Certification Examination shall be a member of HKIPM. - 2 Eligibility for Part I Certification Examination - a.
 Candidates shall have an advanced degree (master's degree or doctoral degree) in physics, medical physics or an equivalent degree in an appropriate physical or engineering science discipline, and - b.
 Professional training is not required. - 3 Eligibility for Part II Certification Examination - a.
-Candidates applying for sitting in Part II Certification Examination shall have passed the Part I Certification Examination, and - b.
-Candidates shall be practicing medical physicists, and - c.
-Candidates shall have an advanced degree (master's degree or doctoral degree) in physics, medical physics or an equivalent degree in an appropriate physical or engineering science discipline, and - d.
+Candidates shall be practicing medical physicists, and - b.
+Candidates shall have an advanced degree (master's degree or doctoral degree) in physics, medical physics or an equivalent degree in an appropriate physical or engineering science discipline, and - c.
 Candidates shall have at least two years recognized full-time equivalent training as a medical physicist in a medical institution preceding the date of application for examination.
 The training should be carried out under the guidance of a certified medical physicist specializing in the same sub-field or under the guidance of a qualified individual with a level of professional experience and expertise equivalent to that of a certified medical physicist. - 4 Eligibility for Part III Certification Examination - a.
-Candidates applying for sitting in Part III Certification Examination shall have passed the Part II Certification Examination, and - b.
+Candidates applying for sitting in Part III Certification Examination shall have passed the Part I and Part II Certification Examination, and - b.
 Candidates shall be practicing medical physicists, and - c.
 Candidates shall have at least two years recognized full-time equivalent working experience as a medical physicist in a medical institution preceding the date of examination.